Treyson-Grange/JukeTUI/README.md

 - Library: Browse your Spotify music library, including albums and playlists, and play your favorite tracks directly from the app.
 - Playback Bar: Effortlessly manage your music with controls to play, pause, skip tracks, and view what’s currently playing.
+- Visual Queue: Displays the next 5 tracks in your queue, so you always know what’s coming up.
 - Pixelated album covers: Your favorite album covers are displayed while music is playing, adding a retro touch to your listening experience.

 ## Setup